 If you can't file a joint return for the year because you’re divorced by year-end, you can file as a head of household (and get the benefit of a bigger standard deduction and gentler tax brackets), if you had a dependent living with you for more than half the year, and you paid for more than half of the upkeep for your home.

-You can continue to claim your child as a dependent on your tax return if he or she lived with you for a longer period of time during the year than with your ex-spouse.
+You can continue to claim your child as a dependent on your tax return if they lived with you for a longer period of time during the year than with your ex-spouse.
 In this case, you're called the custodial parent.
-(It's possible for the non-custodial parent to claim a dependent child if the custodial parent signs a waiver pledging that he or she won't claim it.)
+(It's possible for the non-custodial parent to claim a dependent child if the custodial parent signs a waiver pledging that they won't claim it.)

 If you continue to pay a child's medical bills after the divorce, you can include those costs in your medical expense deduction even if your ex-spouse has custody of the child and claims the child as a dependent.

-If you're the parent who claims a child as a dependent, you're also the one who can claim the child credit (up to $1,000 for 2017 or $2,000 for 2018) and the American Opportunity higher education credit (up to $2,500) or the Lifetime Learning higher education tax credit (up to $2,000).
+If you're the parent who claims a child as a dependent, you're also the one who can claim the child tax credit (up to $2,000 per child for 2023) and the American Opportunity higher education credit (up to $2,500) or the Lifetime Learning higher education tax credit (up to $2,000).
 The other side of that coin is that if you can't make the dependency claim, you can't claim these credits.